Tommertom/sonos-ts-mcp/README.md

 - **Snapshot/Restore**: Save and restore complete device state
 - **Party Mode**: Join all devices at once
 - **Event Subscriptions**: Real-time notifications for state changes ✨ NEW
+- **MCP Prompts**: Exposes AI agent instructions as discoverable prompts ✨ NEW
 - **Pure TypeScript**: Built from scratch without external Sonos libraries
 - **MCP Compatible**: Integrates with any MCP-compatible client